thearyanahmed/blog-articles/05_writing_tests_in_this_part_of_the_world.md

-# Writing tests in this part of the world
-#blog

 Probably, we’ve seen a meme/quote where it says,
 > Software development is like being a detective in a crime scene where you are also the criminal.